 Each player has their own Prize cards.
-Prize cards are 6 cards that each player sets aside, face down, from the top of their own deck while setting up to play.
+Prize cards are 6 cards that each player sets aside, face down, from their own deck while setting up to play.
+These cards are chosen randomly, and neither player should know what their Prize cards are at the beginning of the game.
 When you Knock Out an opposing Pokémon, you take one of your Prize cards and put it into your hand.
 If you're the first one to take your last Prize card, you win!